 Paul Bennett is the Co-Director of Clinics and Director of the Child and Family Law Clinic.
-He joined the College of Law in 1996 as the first Director of the Child Advocacy Clinic.
-In 2009, the Child Advocacy Clinic merged with the Domestic Violence Law Clinic to form the multi-disciplinary Child and Family Law Clinic.
+He joined the College of Law in 1996 as the first Director of the Child Advocacy Clinic which later became the multi-disciplinary Child and Family Law Clinic.

 In 2012 - 2013, Professor Bennett also co-directed the Law College's Veteran's Advocacy Law Clinic.

-In addition to Clinical Legal Education, Professor Bennett teaches classes in Family Law, Trial Advocacy, Law and Humanities, Juvenile Law and Professional Responsibility.
+In addition to Clinical Legal Education, Professor Bennett teaches classes in Professional Responsibility, Law and Humanities and Juvenile Law.
 In 2010, along with Professor Tom Mauet, Professor Bennett was chosen by Arizona Law students to receive the John Strong Teaching Award.
 In 2020, Professor Bennett was selected Attorney of the Year at the Pima County Juvenile Court by the Court Appointed Special Advocates.

 Professor Bennett joined the Arizona faculty after teaching for several years at Cornell Law School.
 He graduated from Bates College in Lewiston, Maine, in 1973, and received his J.D. from Cornell Law School in 1976.
 After receiving his law degree, he practiced with the Orleans Legal Aid Bureau in Albion, NY; Chemung County Neighborhood Legal Services in Ithaca, NY; and later was a partner in the law firm of Holmberg, Galbraith, Holmberg, Orkin and Bennett in Ithaca, NY.

 Professor Bennett has long been active in Arizona's efforts to upgrade the quality of representation for children in the Juvenile and Family Courts.
-He is a member of the nationally recognized Model Court Working Committee and has chaired its subcommittees on Children's Voice and on Parent-Child Visitation.
 Professor Bennett has long advocated that, when children choose, they should be given a meaningful voice in the court proceedings that impact their lives.

 Professor Bennett is the Director of the Himelic Juvenile Detention Teaching Program in which law students teach weekend programs for children in lock up.